-The 33rd International Conference of the System Dynamics Society, Cambridge, Massachusetts, USA
+The 34th International Conference of the System Dynamics Society, Delft, Netherlands

-The program includes plenary presentations that showcase important work in the field, parallel and poster sessions that present the most current research and applications, and a full day of skill-building workshops covering topics from basic software use to advanced analysis techniques.
-Panel discussions, special interest group sessions, student colloquia, a modeling assistance workshop, vendor exhibits, and demonstrations round out the program.
-The conference schedule provides time for social and professional interaction.
+There will be plenary presentations showcasing important work in the field, along with parallel and poster sessions, making available the most current research, applications, and work in progress.
+There is a full day of skill-building workshops covering a range of topics from basic software use to advanced analysis techniques.
+In addition, there will be interest group sessions, student colloquia, the modeling assistance workshop, vendor displays, demonstrations, and more.
+The conference schedule will provide time for social and professional interaction.

 The Society’s annual international conference is held alternately in North America and Europe, with occasional appearances in Asia and the Pacific Rim.
 These conferences, and the meetings of local chapters and interest groups, introduce newcomers to the field, keep practitioners aware of current developments, and provide unparalleled networking opportunities.

 - Academics: Communicate your research results and find out about research being conducted around the world.

 - Consultants: Demonstrate the power of system dynamics in client work and see what others are doing.

 - Practitioners: Show what is being done in your organization and learn what is happening elsewhere.

 - Students: Share your research, get feedback, and discover research directions and collaborators.